IBM-Cloud/idemix-issuer-verifier/README.md

 ### Create two instances of the IBM Identity Mixer experimental service - one for issuance and one for verification:
 1. Login to IBM Bluemix.
-1. Click Use Services or APIs.
+1. Click "Use Services or APIs".
-1. Go to the Bluemix Labs catalog (you have to scroll down to the bottom ob the Bluemix catalog).
+1. Go to the Bluemix Labs catalog (you have to scroll down to the bottom of the Bluemix catalog).
-1. Click "IBM Identity Mixer" from within the "Security" section of the BluemixLabs catalog:
+1. Click "IBM Identity Mixer" from within the "Security" section of the Bluemix Labs catalog:
 ![](images/choose.jpg)
 1. Configure the Identity Mixer service in the "Add Service" section of the page:
 ![](images/add.jpg)
   1. Leave the service unbound.
-  1. Type in the name "IBM Identity Mixer-issuer" for one service and "IBM Identity Mixer-verifier" for the second one.
+  1. Type in the name "IBM Identity Mixer-issuer" for one instance service and "IBM Identity Mixer-verifier" for the second one.
   1. Currently the service is provided for free, so there is no plan to select.
   1. Having ensured the TERMS were acceptable to you, click CREATE.

 1. Press this button to start the deployment: [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)

-As you can see, the application is running now with pre-setup keys and a sample credential specification since the Identity Mixer service instance is not configured yet.
+As you can see, the application is running now with the sample keys and a sample credential specification since the Identity Mixer service instances are not configured yet.
-However, you can now configure the service to generate a new set of keys and define your own credential specification by following the instructions below.
+However, you can now configure the services to generate a new set of the issuance keys, define your own credential specification(s) and access control policies by following the instructions below.

 ### Issuer service configuration:

 1. From the IBM Bluemix Dashboard, locate and click your newly created Bluemix Node.js™ application to which you bound the Identity Mixer services.
-1. Within the Services section of the your application, click its Identity Mixer issuer service.
+1. Within the Services section of the your application, click its Identity Mixer-issuer service.
 The Identity Mixer Setup Console will be loaded:
 ![](images/start_page.jpg)
 1. Choose the ISSUER role and press START SETUP.
-1. Choose a unique name for the Issuer (it must be unique within Bluemix not only your organization since it will be visible to the other applications that use Identity Mixer service):
+1. Choose a unique name for the Issuer (it must be unique within Bluemix, not only your organization since it will be visible to the other applications that use Identity Mixer service):
 ![](images/issuer_egov_setup_page.jpg)
 1. Add *Credential specification(s)* (a list of the attributes that are contained in a credential) that will be issued by your application by selecting one of the options below:
   1. Select one of the existing specifications that are non-editable: